autoloadnextpost/auto-load-next-post/readme.txt

 = Demo Site =
 Want to try it out?
 [Go to the demo site](http://demos.sebastiendumont.com/auto-load-next-post/) and view a post.
 Scroll down and see the plugin in action.

-The demo uses a child theme that includes the required support for the plugin to work.
-[Download the child theme source from GitHub](https://github.com/seb86/Auto-Load-Next-Post-Twenty-Fifteen-Support).

 = Donations and Reviews =
 To keep this plugin working and support many themes as possible, please consider making a [donation](http://www.sebastiendumont.com/donation/) or [write a review](https://wordpress.org/support/view/plugin-reviews/auto-load-next-post?rate=5#postform).